Restrictions on subcontracting

 Overview

 FAR 9.405-2 establishes strict restrictions on subcontracting with parties that are debarred, suspended, proposed for debarment, or voluntarily excluded from government contracting.
-The regulation aims to protect the Government’s interests by preventing contractors from engaging with ineligible subcontractors, except under compelling circumstances and with proper notification and justification.
+The regulation aims to protect the Government’s interests by limiting the ability of contractors to engage such entities as subcontractors, especially for subcontracts exceeding $45,000, unless there is a compelling reason and proper notification is provided.

 Key Rules